 Photo: JL Flanner

 If you want to learn more about Ljubljana Pride, then take a look at our interview with its president here.
-If you're looking for more general links on "gay Slovenia", including a history of the scene and various projects, then you can find that here.
-We recently also published an interview with the LGBT activist and writer Suzana Tratnik, talking about - among other things - the occupation of Metelkova.
+If you're looking for more general links on "gay Slovenia", including a history of the scene and various projects, then you can find that here, while our stories about the community can be found here.

 Museums and galleries in Ljubljana